-6.4.7 MBS status monitor
+5.4.7 MBS status monitor

 When working with the gsi multi branch system mbs as event source, Go4 offers a monitoring tool that can request information from the status port of a running mbs system.
-This is available as dockwindow from the "Show/hide" menu, or will appear when the mbs button is pressed in the analysis configuration window.
+This is available as dockwindow from the "Settings/ Show/hide" menu, or will appear when the mbs button window.